KuntrapakamJishnu/fosee-Python_task2/README.md

 > 4. Encourage the student to experiment and test their code step by step.
 > 5. Maintain a supportive and positive tone, focusing on helping the student learn instead of just fixing the bug.
 >
-> ⚠️ Do **not** provide the full corrected code or final solution.
+>  Do not provide the full corrected code or final solution.
 Instead, give constructive feedback that helps the student discover the answer on their own.

 ---

-## 🧠 Reasoning (Required)
+ Reasoning (Required)

 ### 1) What tone and style should the AI use when responding?
 - **Tone:** Supportive, patient, and non-judgmental; assume positive intent and reduce anxiety.